wheels-dev/wheels.dev/guides/displaying-views-to-users/form-helpers-and-showing-errors.md

 We know that you are quite familiar with the drudgery of typing this sort of code over and over again.
 Let's not even mention the pain associated with debugging it or adding new fields and business logic!

-### Making Life Easier: CFWheels Form Helpers
+### Making Life Easier: Wheels Form Helpers

-The good news is that CFWheels simplifies this quite a bit for you.
+The good news is that Wheels simplifies this quite a bit for you.
 At first, it looks a little different using these conventions.
 But you'll quickly see how it all ties together and saves you some serious time.

-### Rewriting the Form with CFWheels Conventions
+### Rewriting the Form with Wheels Conventions

 Let's rewrite and then explain.